WilliamY97/LearningJournal/uWaterloo/ECE254/Lecture 7 - Inter-Process Communication.md

 4. Asynchronous send, Asynchronous receive: Sender can continue as soon as it sends the message, and the receiver will check for a message but will continue whether or not the message is available.

+Common in async receive for reciever to send back another message confirming receipt of the message.
+When that happens just reverse labels: receiver of initial message is sender of acknowledgement.

+## Implementation Strategies